pashmaklang/pashmak/README.md

 with this module, you can work with time.

 ###### time.time
-this alias gives you current UNIX time:
+this alias gives you current UNIX timestamp:

 ```bash
 mem '@time'; include ^;